AnitaOwen/cookie-shop/README.md

 ### Update
 - A user can update the details of an item in the cart, ensuring accurate and personalized information.
+- Cookie names are case insensitive, but spaces do matter!
 >Use `npm run update <cookie-id> <updated-cookie-name>` to change a current cart item to be a different item.
+-
 ```
 npm run update yFr7 "chocolate chip"
 ```